secemp9/Stuff2C/README.md

 Note that it doesn't yet support floats, but just integers. (adding support for it can be done too, but I only needed int support anyway).

 The name give it away, but this is inspired from `randrange` in Python's `random` module.
+By the way, this use a deterministic seed, but you can make it use a random seed (using time, etc).

 To compile it: `gcc randrange4.c -lgmp` or `gcc -o randrange4 randrange4.c -lgmp`